NIRCam Absolute Flux Calibration and Zeropoints

 Since the total system throughput is slightly different for every detector, the PHOTMJSR

 values and zeropoints are also slightly different for every detector.
 There are 136 different filter+detector combinations, and the zeropoints for each are available in the file below.
-Note that the zeropoints in this file use the mean pixel size for a given detector (included in the table), and the version 5 (Nov 2022) throughputs.
-The Vega spectrum is from CALSPEC (alpha_lyr_stis_010.fits).
+Note that the zeropoints in this file use the mean pixel size for a given detector (included in the table), and the post-Commissioning throughputs.

 Download all PHOTMJSR